chichiboyhere/dcommandosecurity/data/privacyNTerms.md

 ## 6. Intellectual Property

-All content on the site, including text, graphics, logos, and service marks, are the property of Damion Security or its licensors and are protected by Nigerian and international copyright laws.
+All content on the site, including text, graphics, logos, and service marks, are the property of Dcommando Security or its licensors and are protected by Nigerian and international copyright laws.

 ## 7. Limitation of Liability

-To the maximum extent permitted by law, Damion Security shall not be liable for any indirect, incidental, special, consequential or punitive damages resulting from the use or inability to use the Services.
+To the maximum extent permitted by law, Dcommando Security shall not be liable for any indirect, incidental, special, consequential or punitive damages resulting from the use or inability to use the Services.

 ## 8. Governing Law